Qengineering/TensorFlow_Lite_Segmentation_RPi_64-bit/README.md

-# TensorFlow-Lite-RPi-64-bit-Segmentation
+# TensorFlow_Lite_Segmentation_RPi_64-bit
-TensorFlow Lite running at 7.2 FPS on bare Raspberry Pi 4 with Ubuntu
+TensorFlow Lite Segmentation running at 7.2 FPS on bare Raspberry Pi 4 with Ubuntu

 A fast C++ implementation of TensorFlow Lite Unet on a bare Raspberry Pi 4.
 Once overclocked to 1850 MHz, the app runs at 7.2 FPS!